Your Quote Request Has 0 items

 Sizing Parallel and Right-Angle Rotary Indexers

 For parallel and right-angle (globoidal) rotary indexers, output torque is typically the most critical factor when sizing the unit.
-To size these types of indexers, it’s important to gather the following key information from the customer:
+To size these types of indexers, it is important to gather the following key information from the customer:

 • Required output torque